mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-setup.md

 ### Prepare required files

-- clone the repo G-Node/gin-bc20 from gin.g-node.org and copy the contents (minus the git directory) to the `$PROJ_ROOT` directory on the server.
+- clone the repo G-Node/BCCN_Conference from gin.g-node.org and copy the contents of `BC-latest/server-resources/config` to the `$PROJ_ROOT` directory on the server.
+- unzip `config/gogs/public.zip` at its location.
-- update the `.env` file content
+- update the `.env` file content.
-- update the `docker-compose.yml` file
+- update the `docker-compose.yml` file.
   - to match the appropriate docker containers e.g.:
-    - gnode/gin-web:posters
+    - gnode/gin-web:gallerydev
     - gnode/bc20-uploader:latest

   - to match the ids of the local `gnode` user and `deploy` group; use `getent passwd` and `getent groups` to find the appropriate ids.
-  - make sure the used IP addresses do not overlap with already running docker containers
+  - make sure the used IP addresses do not overlap with already running docker containers.
   - make sure to use ssh ports that do not overlap with any other ssh port in use e.g., -> needs to be adjusted in the gin client later on as well
     - "141.84.41.217:2424:22"